-If you have forgotten your password, refer to the sections Managing administrators and Resetting the "root" administrator password.
+If you have forgotten your password, refer to the sections Managing administrators from local and external directories and Resetting the "root" administrator password.

 2.1 Connecting to the SMC server's web interface

 - 1. Connect to the IP address of the SMC server preceded by https://, from one of the following web browsers:

 - Microsoft Edge, latest stable version,

 - Google Chrome, latest stable version,

 - Mozilla Firefox, latest stable version.

 - 2. Enter your login and password, or use the default administrator's login and password.
 IDs and passwords can originate from LDAP or Radius authentication servers.